RifatArefin32/My-Learning-SQL-and-RDBMS/README.md

 # SQL-My-Cheat-Sheet

 This SQL cheat sheet comprises the required commands only.
-You must go through the contents to learn and understand details.
-Click the heading of the correspoding section to see details.
+Let's learn SQL in details from [here](./Learn%20SQL.md).

 ## [SQL Database]()